Truinto/Truinto-Stacklands/README.md

 - set coins, resources, and hotpot to 10000 units
 - items in resource chests don't count against card limit
+- press shift to drag resouces right out of chests!
+- press X to send target item to chests/stacks
 - selling cards with backspace sends the coins to chests
-- shift dragging resource chests will dispense and move its contents instead
 - make Hotpots act like chests for all food (item magnet)
 - allow Hotpot to work while parent is Mess Hall
 - animals stay in breeding pen
 - press shift while equipping items to keep villager type (mage, archer, ...)
+- resources stack on resource camps